Sage/streamlinejs/README.md

 The `funnel` function can also be used to implement critical sections.
 Just set funnel's `max` parameter to 1.
 This is not a true monitor though as it does not (yet?) support reentrant calls.

-Note: This is still very experimental and has only been validated on small examples.
-So, these APIs may evolve.

 Context propagation
 -------------------